 Figure 7.3 provides a visual guide to this chapter.
-Section 7.1 has briefly summarised major global frameworks and highlights groups that exhibit heightened vulnerability and exposure to the climatic risks assessed in this chapter.
-Section 7.2 assesses observed impacts on health and well-being, migration and conflicts that have emerged from interactions of climate and weather-related hazards, exposure to such hazards and vulnerability of communities and systems, while Section 7.3 assesses projected future risks.
-Section 7.4 assesses adaptation responses to climate risks, opportunities for transformative change, co-benefits and how solutions for reducing climate impacts on health, well-being, migration and conflicts may form part of the wider CRDPs.
+Section 7.1 has summarized major global frameworks and highlighted groups that exhibit heightened vulnerability to the climatic risks assessed in this chapter.
+Section 7.2 assesses observed impacts on health and wellbeing, migration and conflicts that have emerged from interactions of climate and weather-related hazards, exposure to such hazards, and vulnerability of communities and systems, while Section 7.3 assesses projected future risks.
+Section 7.4 assesses adaptation responses to climate risks, opportunities for transformative change, co-benefits, and how solutions for reducing climate impacts on health, wellbeing, migration, and conflicts may form part of wider climate resilient development pathways.